dbratcher/MediaKhan/README.md

     - Run Voldemort Server.
 Khan assumes server is at localhost:6666
     - Or run Redis Server.
 Edit khan.cpp to reflect what sort of database you are using.
 2. Create /tmp/fuse/ if necessary
-3. Call ./khan /tmp/fuse/ -d. (will show debug messages for filesystem - type mkdir stats to see timing info)
+3. Call ./khan /tmp/fuse/ -d. (will show debug messages for filesystem - type mkdir stats to see timing info) On MacOSX use -s instead of -d, or if you must see the debug output use -s and -d and only view the system through Finder. (the terminal causes it to crash occasionally when in debug mode)
 4. Look at /tmp/fuse to see filesystem in another prompt.

 ### 3. Server Configuration